 While those overseas have poor student loan repayment records overall, those who return make good progress in repaying loans.
 Those who return repay at a slightly faster rate than those who never went overseas, in part because they are more likely to have higher qualifications that lead to higher earnings.

-Author(s): Roger Smyth, Tertiary Sector Performance Analysis Deborah Spackman, Statistics New Zealand
+Author(s): Roger Smyth, Tertiary Sector Performance Analysis, Ministry of Education and Deborah Spackman, Statistics New Zealand.

 Date Published: January 2012